 Our school has a good attendance record, and our children are highly motivated to learn.
 Where families do not support their child by sending them to school, we will work with them and other agencies to improve the situation and ensure children receive the education to which they are entitled.

 Monitoring, evaluation and review

-This policy will be monitored by the Head teacher and governors and reviewed bi-annually.
+This policy will be monitored by the Head teacher and governors.